squarra/robotic/NOTES.md

 The patches I applied to rai with their respective git tags

+### v0.1.5

+- I wanted to be able to push an object along the table in just one axis.
+Prior I had a transXY joint there.
+Now depending on the appraoch angle I only push along one axis.
+For that i had to implement auto limits for the three new joint types.

+### v0.1.4

+- Added a binding for `setLogLevel()`

 ### v0.1.3

 - When deleting a frame with `delFrame()`, the viewer gets the new state as well.
 This should actually be patched in cpp I think.